thalesfsp/etler/CONTRIBUTE.md

 ## Review process

 Your pull request will be reviewed by one of the maintainers of the project.
 If any changes are needed, we will request that you make them.
-Once the changes have been made and all tests are passing, your contribution will be merged into the main branch.
+Once the changes have been made and all tests are passed, your contribution will be merged into the main branch.